nasa-gibs/onearth/doc/config_support.md

 * **GetCapabilities Location** - The file system path where the WMTS and TWMS GetCapabilities XML files are copied after generation.
 * **GetTileService Location** - The file system path where the TWMS GetTileService XML file should be placed for external access.
-* **Cache Location** - The file system path where the WMTS and TWMS OnEarth cache config binary files are copied after generation.
+* **Cache Location** - The file system path where the WMTS and TWMS OnEarth cache config binary and XML files are copied after generation.
+The base filename is specified using the "basename" attribute.
 * **Staging Location** - The file system path where intermediary and final configuration files are staged.
 * **Service URL** - The base URL for WMTS and TWMS tiled access used during GetCapabilities XML creation.
 * **Legend Location** - The file system path where legend images are copied after generation.